gregmolnar/styleguide/Ruby.md

   end
 ```

-* Use trailing commas when defining multiline hashes and arrays, this prevents
+* When definining multiline hashes and arrays, use trailing commas.
+This
-  errors when adding items, and results in better line diffs.
+  prevents errors when adding items, and results in better line diffs.

 ```ruby
   people = [